 "The Story Wouldn't Die"

-Blogging ruled, Friendster emerged, and the World Wide Web was learning to tell stories, one HTML page at a time.
-Living at the Twin Oaks intentional community in Virginia, the writing bug bit hard.
+Blogging ruled, Facebook’s predecessor Friendster emerged, and the World Wide Web was learning to tell stories, one HTML page at a time.
+Living at the Twin Oaks intentional community in Virginia, the writing bug bit me hard.

 As the internet evolved, these stories simmered on the back burner, but the characters stayed with me.
-With help from a cherished community in Asheville, NC, I transformed these digital whispers into a short film, premiering in 2009 before a packed house of true believers.
+With help from a cherished community in Asheville, NC, I transformed these digital whispers into a short film (here are the opening credits), premiering in 2009 before a packed house of true believers.

-When the pilot script won a prize in a screenplay competition, it was clear – the story wouldn’t die.
+When the pilot script made it to the finals of a screenplay competition, it was clear – the story wouldn’t die.
 A new life in Los Angeles as a SAG-AFTRA background performer kept drawing me back to Santa Lorena.

 Like an AIM Away Message at 3 AM, Santa Lorena’s secrets have been waiting in the dark.